PaulPowershell/Kram/README.md

-# Kubernetes Resource Metrics Printer
+# Kram - Kubernetes Resource Metrics Printer

 This Go application retrieves resource metrics for Kubernetes namespaces and pods and prints them in a tabular format.